-Types of Child Care
+Types of child care

 Licensed child care centers and licensed family child care homes must meet health, safety, and educational standards set by the California Department of Social Services Community Care Licensing.

 - Non-medical care and supervision to infants, toddlers, preschoolers and/or school-age children in a group setting for periods of less than 24 hours;

-- Non-medical care and supervision to 14 or fewer children in a home-like environment for less than 24 hours.
+- Non-medical care and supervision to 14 or fewer children in a home-like environment for less than 24 hours;

-- Licensed homes and facilities MUST clearly post licenses.
-The license states the number and ages of children legally allowed on the premises at one time.
+- Licensed homes and facilities MUST clearly post licenses; the license states the number and ages of children legally allowed on the premises at one time.

 - In-home care: Friend, relative or babysitter caring for a child in the child’s home on a full-time or part-time basis.
-Important note: families using this type of child care must meet labor law requirements.
+Important note: Families using this type of child care must meet labor law requirements.